A-Momin/noteshub/nts/notes_jnb.md

     ```bash
     create_bash_kernel(){
         # It install a bash kernel for jupyter notebook.
-        # NOTE: It's recommanded to install it in a perticular conda environment.
+        # NOTE: It's recommanded to install it in a perticular virtual environment.
+It can be install in your global python namespace

         pip install bash_kernel
         python -m bash_kernel.install